-Per acre total cost of cultivation of maize was higher in case of large farmers whereas marketing cost was more in small and marginal farmers.
+The overall cost of maize cultivation per acre was higher for large farmers, whereas marketing costs were higher for small and marginal growers.
 The large farmers were accruing higher return to scale than other category farmers in the study area.
-The major constraints regarding to maize production were erratic behaviour of rainfall, high cost of inputs, non-availability of timely credit, non-availability of labour, followed by pest and disease problems.
-The major constraints pertaining to marketing of maize were lack of dissemination of news followed by high transportation cost and lack of storage facilities in maize growing areas.
-An optimum utilization of the resources available at the disposal of the maize growers together with necessary efforts to address the problems identified in the maize cultivation will ensure a higher net return to the maize growers in the study area.
-It can be concluded that, the productivity of maize has decreased over the years and has stagnated and this may be attributed to lack of technological breakthrough in maize production and fluctuations in prices.
-Hence, there is a need for gearing up the research and extension activities so as to improve the productivity of maize and provide remunerative price to farmers.
+The major constraints to maize production were erratic rainfall, high input costs, a lack of timely credit, and a lack of labour, followed by insect and disease problems.
+The major constraints pertaining to marketing of maize were lack of dissemination of news followed by high transportation costs and lack of storage facilities in maize growing areas.
+Optimum utilization of the resources available at the disposal of the maize growers together with necessary efforts to address the problems identified in the maize cultivation will ensure a higher net return to the maize growers in the study area.
+It can be concluded that the productivity of maize has decreased over the years and has stagnated and this may be attributed to the lack of a technological breakthrough in maize production and fluctuations in prices.
+Hence, there is a need for gearing up the research and extension activities to improve the productivity of maize and provide remunerative prices to farmers.